apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

-There is ongoing work to address these issues, primarily through supporting incremental uploads of large objects, uploading intermediate blocks of data (in S3 terms, "parts of a multipart upload).
+There is ongoing work to address these issues, primarily through supporting incremental uploads of large objects, uploading intermediate blocks of data (in S3 terms, "parts of a multipart upload").
 This can make more effective use of bandwidth during the write sequence, and may reduce the delay during the final `close()` call to that needed to upload *all outstanding data*, rather than *all data generated.*